Zhaohq96/Deep_Catalog/README.md

 ``conda deactivate``

 ## Source Code Download and File Path Reassignment
-The zip file of the source code can be downloaded via github.
-Then the following command can be used to unzip the file and to be in the path of main folder.

-``unzip Deep_Catalog-main.zip``

-``cd Deep_Catalog-main``

-All the files should be moved to the path of RAiSD-AI by the command:
+Firstly, going to the folder of RAiSD-AI, and then downloading the source code with the following command:

-``mv * PathToRAiSD-AI``

 ```
  wget https://github.com/Zhaohq96/Deep_Catalog/archive/refs/heads/master.zip; unzip master.zip; cd Deep_Catalog-main/; mv README.md README-DC.md; mv * ../; cd ..; rm -r Deep_Catalog-main/;
 ```

-## A quick example
+## Quick examples
 The users can easily use commandlines to generate simulation datasets, train deep learning models and test.
 Here are examples to generate datasets simulating the genomic data of Homo Sapiens with a specific genetic scenario and train and test the deep learning model for different tasks.

 ### Generate the training datasets and train the deep learning model (Mode 0)